 By demonstrating that humane spaying & neutering works we can set an example to the rest of the Asian region, where in many countries inhumane and primitive methods of population control are used to this day.

-Soi Dog Foundation has humanely sterilized over 60,203 dogs and cats sterilized as of January, 2014.
+Soi Dog Foundation has humanely sterilised over 69,000 dogs and cats as of July, 2014.
 Soi Dog has a sound financial plan in place to continue to expand our spay & neuter program.
 Help us win this battle by donating today.